Resources

 Consumer Confidence Is Dropping — What Homebuyers Are Actually Saying

-Consumer confidence has dropped sharply, and the CEO of one of the largest homebuilders in the country says buyers are in "wait and see" mode.
-Here's what the data is telling us, and what it means if you're in the market.
+Consumer confidence dropped sharply and a top homebuilder CEO says buyers are in wait-and-see mode.
+What the data means if you’re in the market.

 Texas Housing: Why It's More Affordable Than Other States

-Texas doesn't have cheaper construction than California — it has a different system for financing land development.
-Here's how MUD bonds work, and why they keep Texas housing prices down.
+Texas doesn’t have cheaper construction than California — it finances land development differently.
+How MUD bonds keep Texas housing prices down.

 Credit Cycle Beginning — What It Means for Mortgages

-Private credit funds are seeing redemption spikes.
-Big banks are pulling back on small-business lending.
-Steve Eisman thinks a credit cycle is beginning.
-Here's what it means if you're buying, refinancing, or renewing a mortgage.
+Private credit funds face redemption spikes and banks are pulling back.
+What a starting credit cycle means if you're buying, refinancing, or renewing.

 Why Builders Can Offer Lower Rates Than Banks

-New homebuilders are advertising rates a full point below the market.
-It's not a trick — but it's not free, either.
+Builders advertise rates a full point below market.
+It's not a trick, but it's not free.
 Here's how builder rate buydowns actually work.

 The $150,000 Fee That Adds Nothing to Your Home